-The ESPN reporter turned up at U.S. District Court in Los Angeles to watch a judge sentence her peeping/camcordering Tom to more than two years in federal prison.
+The ESPN reporter turned up at U.S. District Court in Los Angeles to watch a judge sentence her peeping/camcordering Tom to two and a half years in federal prison.

 According to court documents, Barrett didn't stop with Andrews, but also targeted 16 other women as part of a "long-term obsession."
 While their identities were not disclosed, prosecutors described them as "female sports reporters, as well as other television personalities."

 As for those wondering whether the much-circulated video of Andrews walking around her hotel room naked led to her DWTS deal, she says no way.

 "First of all, I was talking to Dancing With the Stars before this even happened...now I want to smile.
 I want to live my life.
 I don't want to be a victim anymore and set an example for other victims.

 (Originally published March 15, 2010, at 2:36 p.m.
 PT)

 While we're on the subject, check out E!
 Online's Court Appearances gallery.